eisl-nctu/aquila/README.md

 The current version of Aquila is 0.9.
 This is a pre-view version with the following specification:

 - RV32IM ISA-compliant.
-- CSRs & related instructions for M mode supported.
+- CSRs & related instructions for M mode.
-- L1 data and instruction caches implemented.
+- L1 data and instruction caches.
-- CLINT implemented.
+- CLINT for standard timer interrupts.

 The following features are under development and should be ready by summer: